Hats-Protocol/farcaster-delegator/README.md

 # Farcaster Delegator

-A contract designed to own a [Farcaster](https://farcaster.xyz) id with the goal of delegating casting authority and other fid admin permissions to one or more individuals or groups.
+A contract designed to own a [Farcaster](https://farcaster.xyz) id with the goal of delegating casting authority and other fid permissions to one or more individuals or groups.

 This repo contains a generic abstract contract, [`FarcasterDelegator.sol`](#farcasterdelegatorsol), as well as an implementation powered by [Hats Protocol](https://github.com/hats-protocol/hats-protocol), [`HatsFarcasterDelegator.sol`](#hatsfarcasterdelegatorsol).

 It can be useful to think about a FarcasterDelegator contract as a wrapper around an fid that adds more flexibility and control over who can cast from and administer the fid.
 For example, an organization could use a FarcasterDelegator contract to own an fid and share casting rights among a subset of its members.
-This use case is especially powerful with HatsFarcasterDelegator, since those rights can be programmed with the full flexibility of Hats Protocol, such as programmatic revocation.
+This use case is especially powerful with HatsFarcasterDelegator, since those rights can be programmed with the full flexibility of Hats Protocol, including programmatic granting and revocation.

 See the [Diagrams](./diagrams/) directory for a visual representation of how HatsFarcasterDelegator can be used to delegate casting rights and to cast on behalf of an fid owned by a HatsFarcasterDelegator contract.